partly-cloud/aws-intro-course-module-samples/module-1/module-1-1-aws-cli/README.md

-# Module 1, demo 1
+# Module 1 - Demo 1
 ## Interact with AWS - Get Caller identity in AWS with AWS CLI

 ### Introduction